GraphiteEditor/Graphite/docs/design/feature-goals.md

 - Removing translucent watermarks that were applied in the same location to a batch of photos by finding their shared similarities and differences and using that as a subtraction diff

 ## Game development
-- Design a GUI for the game and use the Graphite Renderer Core Library to render the in-game GUI textures at runtime at the desired resolution without scaling problems, or even render it live as data updates its state
+- Design a GUI for the game and use Charcoal to render the in-game GUI textures at runtime at the desired resolution without scaling problems, or even render it live as data updates its state
 - Authoring procedural noise-based textures and PBR materials

 ## Data visualization